PacificBiosciences/HiFi-human-WGS-WDL/README.md

 `dnastack use workbench.dnastack.com`

 You can now use the DNAstack CLI to interact with Workbench.
-See [the CLI documentation](https://docs.dnastack.com/docs/runs-submit) for details on available commands.

-### Running the workflow using the Workbench CLI

-Note that these steps assume you have already [set up and registered an engine in Workbench](https://docs.dnastack.com/docs/workbench-settings).

-1. Register the workflow on Workbench
+#### Registering the workflow on Workbench

 From the root of this repository, run: